dialectlabs/docs/docs/alerts/quick-start.md

 ### ❌ "No subscribers found"
 - Make sure the user clicked the bell and enabled notifications
-- Check that the toggle is "ON" in the notification settings
+- **Very important**: Check that the toggle is "ON" in the notification settings (sometimes it defaults to "OFF")

 ### ❌ "Component not rendering"
 - Ensure you imported the CSS: `import "@dialectlabs/react-ui/index.css"`